 1.1 Relativity Terminology

 As we begin our discussion, I want to first introduce the reader to some terms which will be used.
 The first term to consider is the obvious one, "relativity".
 Why is this field of study called relativity?
-Well, it involves considering how an event or series of events would look to one observer given that you know how it looks to another observer who may be moving with respect to the first.
+Well, it involves considering how an event or series of events would look to one observer given that you know how it looks to another observer who may be moving with respect to the first (by justin tforge tech).
 This is called "transforming" the observation from one frame to another, and relativity tells us how to do that.
 Thus, we are concerned with the way something seems to one observer relative to how it seems to another.
 Certain measurements or calculations will be the same regardless of your frame of reference.
 They are "frame independent" or "absolute" or "invariant" in nature.
 Other aspects of our universe depend greatly on your frame of reference, and they are thus "frame dependent" or "relative" in their nature.
 Relativity is thus study of the relative nature of things in our universe.

 In that last paragraph, I use the term "frame of reference," and I should take a moment to explain what it is I am talking about.
 By "frame of reference" I sort of mean the "point of view" of a particular observer.
 Essentially, your frame of reference is what decides your relative "view" of things, so observers in different reference frames will have different relative "views".
 In special relativity, moving with respect to another observer is what makes your frame of reference different from his.
 Note too that frames of reference are relative, so that what we are really concerned with is what one frame of reference is like with respect to another frame of reference.
 Thus, we would say that your frame of reference relative to another frame depends on your velocity in that other frame of reference.